-Archernar is among the brightest binary star system in the sky located in the constellation Eridanus.
-The binary system is composed of two stars namely Archenar A and Archenar B. The much brighter of the two, Archenar A is classified as a B-type main sequence star, which are one of the most luminous of all the stars according to the modern stellar classification.
+Achernar, designated as Alpha Eridani, is a binary star system located in the Eridanus constellation.
+The two components of the star system are Alpha Eridani A and B. The brighter of the two, Eridani A is classified as a B-type main-sequence star, one of the most luminous of all known star types.

 Apparent Magnitude: +0.34

 Procyon, also known as Alpha Canis Minoris, is the brightest star in the constellation Canis Minoris and the eighth brightest in the night sky.
 Procyon is, in fact, a binary star comprised of a main-sequence star (Procyon A) and a white dwarf (Procyon B).

 The atmospheric temperature of Procyon A is estimated to be around 6,530 K and luminosity about seven times that of the Sun.
 Together with Sirius and Betelgeuse, Procyon forms the Winter Triangle asterism.

 Distance From the Earth: 860 light-years